Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 • residents of overseas communities (New Caledonia or Wallis and Futuna) or born abroad;

-• Nationals of a country outside the European Union, Switzerland or the European Economic Area.
+• citizens of a country outside the European Union, Switzerland, or the European Economic Area.

-After paying the CVEC and registering at the UM, they must register on the dedicated website: etudiant-etranger.ameli.fr
+After paying the CVEC and completing their administrative registration at the UM, they must register on the dedicated website: etudiant-etranger.ameli.fr

 What is the CVEC?

-The CVEC is the Student Life and Campus Contribution.
-By law, it is collected by the CROUS.
-You may be subject to it or be exempted from it depending on the case.
-The CVEC is a contribution "intended to promote the reception and social, health, cultural and sports support of students and to strengthen the prevention and health education actions carried out for them" set up on July 1, 2018.
+The CVEC is the Student and Campus Life Contribution.
+The law stipulates that it is collected by the CROUS (Regional Centers for University and School Works).
+You may be subject to it or exempt from it, depending on your circumstances.
+The CVEC is a contribution "intended to promote the social, health, cultural, and athletic welcome and support of students and to reinforce the health prevention and education initiatives carried out for their benefit," which was introduced on July 1, 2018.

 • Doctoral student in initial training

-• Doctoral student in cotutelle as long as he/she pays his/her tuition fees to the University of Montpellier (cf. cotutelle agreement)
+• Doctoral student under joint supervision, provided that he/she pays tuition fees to the University of Montpellier (see joint supervision agreement)

-• or the PhD student must pay a lump sum of the CVEC before registering at the University of Montpellier
+• either the doctoral student must pay a lump sum to the CVEC before enrolling at the University of Montpellier

-In both cases, a certificate will be issued: it is mandatory to produce this certificate when registering for administrative purposes.
+In both cases, a certificate will be issued: this must be presented during administrative registration.

 Who is exempt?

-• Doctoral students who are registered as asylum seekers and have the right to remain in the country
+• Doctoral students registered as asylum seekers and entitled to remain in the country

-The PhD student must pay this contribution after receiving the registration authorization email sent by the Doctoral Studies Department.
+The doctoral student must pay this fee after receiving the registration authorization email sent by the Doctoral Studies Department.

 Where can I do this?

-• Step 1: Log on to the site cvec.etudiant.gouv.fr
+• Step 1: Log in to the website cvec.etudiant.gouv.fr

-• Step 2: payment (except in the case of exemption), for payment terms consult the CROUS website
+• Step 2: payment (except in cases of exemption); for payment terms, please visit the CROUS website.

-• Step 3: download the certificate, it will be requested at the time of registration (even in case of exemption): it is mandatory.
+• Step 3: Download the certificate, which will be requested during registration (even if you are exempt): this is mandatory.

-Who is not concerned (not subject to the CVEC)?
+Who is not affected (not subject to the CVEC)?

-• Co-tutored doctoral students who do not pay their tuition fees to the University of Montpellier but to the partner institution (see the co-tutoring agreement)
+• Doctoral student under joint supervision, provided that he/she does not pay tuition fees to the University of Montpellier but to the partner institution (see joint supervision agreement).

-• Doctoral students in continuing education, i.e. whose training is paid for by their employer or by a collecting organization.
-For any information, it is necessary to contact the Continuing Education Department
+• Doctoral students in continuing education, i.e., whose training is paid for by their employer or by a collecting agency.
+For further information, please contact the Continuing Education Department.

-• No steps are required (no CVEC certificate to provide).
+• No action is required (no CVEC certificate to provide).

-A complaint does not constitute an inquiry.
-For all inquiries, please contact your Doctoral School or the Doctoral Studies Department.
+A complaint does not constitute a request for information.
+For any requests for information, please contact your Doctoral School or the Doctoral Studies Department.

 If you wish to file a claim, please complete the form via the following link: